swiftlang/swift/docs/LibraryEvolution.rst

 Like properties, subscripts can be marked ``@inlineable``, which restricts the set of changes:

-- Adding versioned setter is still permitted.
+- Adding a versioned setter is still permitted.
 - Adding or removing a non-public, non-versioned setter is still permitted.
 - Changing the body of an accessor is permitted but discouraged; existing clients may use the new implementations, or they may use the implementations